ITP-175-FA18/syllabus/docs/README.md

 * Identify programming terminology and concepts.
 * Describe the structured design building blocks applied within programming solutions.
 * Understand algorithmic and computational thinking for efficient problem solving.
-* Understand the differences between popular programming languages.

 ## Grading and Evaluation

 You will be graded in three types of activities throughout the course.

-**Projects** will take various forms and will primarily focus on demonstrating mastery of topics.
+:atom_symbol: **Projects** will take various forms and will primarily focus on demonstrating mastery of topics.

-**Journals** will be used for documenting your learning process.
+:memo: **Journals** will be used for documenting your learning process.
 Self evaluation is critical in many work environments and understanding what you're struggling with and excelling at is a key skill for continuous learning throughout life.

-**Chats** will be text or video with other students or the professor conducted in Slack.
+:speech_balloon: **Chats** will be text or video with other students or the professor conducted in Slack.
 Think of it as "participation" but also an opportunity to use a popular communication tool used on developer teams and see its strengths and weaknesses.

 |Assignment |  % of Course Grade |
 |:----------|-------------------:|